Chart Color Schemes

 Dolls Point is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, the estimated population of Dolls Point as of Feb 2026 is around 1,668.
-This reflects an increase of 35 people since the 2021 Census, which reported a population of 1,633.
-The change is inferred from AreaSearch's resident population estimate of 1,622 in Jun 2024 and 10 validated new addresses since the Census date.
-This results in a density ratio of 7,581 persons per square kilometer, placing Dolls Point in the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 76.0% of overall population gains during recent periods.
+The estimated population of Dolls Point is around 1,668 as of February 2026.
+This reflects an increase of 35 people since the 2021 Census which reported a population of 1,633.
+The change is inferred from AreaSearch's estimate of the resident population at 1,622 in June 2024 and 10 validated new addresses since the Census date.
+This results in a population density ratio of 7,581 persons per square kilometer, placing Dolls Point in the top 10% nationally according to AreaSearch.
+Overseas migration contributed approximately 76.0% of overall population gains recently.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for areas not covered.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Future population trends suggest lower quartile growth, with Dolls Point expected to grow by 14 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 0.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former.
+Future population trends suggest lower quartile growth, with Dolls Point expected to grow by 9 persons to 2041 based on aggregated SA2-level projections, reflecting an anticipated decrease of 2.2% over the 17 years.

 Frequently Asked Questions - Population